canelhasmateus/diamond/vault/BlueGreen.md

 * Near zero downtime
 * Quickly rollback changes

-This switch is usually done at the [[ProtocolDNS]] level or other similar routing means.
+This switch is usually done at the [[DNS]] level or other similar routing means.

 ## References